JuliaDataScience/JuliaDataScience/contents/join.md

 sco(s; process=without_caption_label)
 ```

-Here, grades for "Bob" and "Alice" were missing in the grades 2021 table, so that's why there are elements missing.
+Here, grades for "Bob" and "Alice" were missing in the grades 2021 table, so that's why there are missing elements.
-The rightjoin does sort of the opposite:
+The right join does sort of the opposite:

 ```jl
 s = "rightjoin(grades_2020(), grades_2021(); on=:name)"